 - brain injury, degenerative brain diseases;

-- psychological factors and problems associated with physical conditions and disease (e.g. diabetes, heart disease, stroke);
+- relationship between psychological factors and physical conditions and illness (e.g. diabetes, heart disease, stroke);

-- cognitive functions such as learning, memory, problem solving, intellectual ability and performance;
+- cognitive functions (e.g., learning, memory, problem solving, intellectual ability);

 - developmental and behavioural abilities and problems across the lifespan;

-- criminal behaviour, crime prevention, services for victims and perpetrators of criminal activity;
+- criminal behaviour, crime prevention, and services for victims and perpetrators of criminal activity;

-- addictions and substance use and abuse (e.g. smoking, alcohol);
+- addictions, substance use and abuse (e.g. smoking, alcohol, prescription and recreational drugs);

 - stress, anger and other aspects of lifestyle management;

-- court consultations addressing the impact and role of psychological and cognitive factors in accidents and injury, parental capacity, and competence to manage one’s personal affairs;
+- court consultations on the role of psychological factors in legal matters (e.g., accidents and injury, parental capacity, competence to manage one’s personal affairs);

-- the application of psychological factors and issues to work such as motivation, leadership, productivity, marketing, healthy workplaces, ergonomics;
+- psychology in the workplace (e.g. motivation, leadership, productivity, marketing, healthy workplaces, ergonomics);

 - marital and family relationships and problems;

-- the role and impact of psychological factors on performance at work, recreation and sport.
+- psychological factors related to performance at/in work, school, recreation and sport.

 What is the Difference between a Psychologist and a Psychiatrist?